Rider-Linden/second-life-sync/README.md

+This tool is not endorsed or maintained by Linden Lab.

-# second-life-sync README
+# second-life-sync

 This extension synchronizes Second Life temporary script files with a corresponding master script in your workspace.
-When a temporary file with a name like "sl_script_<name>_<uuid>.lsl" or ".luau" is opened, the extension automatically:
+When a temporary file with a name like `sl_script_<name>_<uuid>.lsl` or `.luau` is opened, the extension automatically:

 - Searches for a master file matching the script name (e.g. "<name>.lsl" or ".luau") in the current workspace.
 - Opens the master script in the editor, or changes focus to it.